Is Boarding School Right for Your Child?

 Are you wondering whether boarding school is right for your child?
 Answer these five questions and you will be better able to determine whether it is.

-If you are content with the status quo, then boarding school is probably not a good idea.
+If you are content with the status quo, boarding school is probably not a good idea.
 Why?
-Because by going to boarding school your child will be embarking on an incredible adventure.
+Your child will embark on an incredible adventure by going to boarding school.
 She will be exposed to all kinds of new ideas and different points of view.
-She will be able to select academic courses which will enrich and challenge her.
+She can select academic courses that will enrich and challenge her.
 She will be in small classes where she cannot hide in the corner.
 Her opinion and ideas will matter.
 Her strengths will be expanded.
 Her weaknesses will be addressed in a positive environment.

-This video from Emma Willard School gives you an idea of the experience which awaits your daughter.
+This video from Emma Willard School gives you an idea of the experience that awaits your daughter.

-The stretching occurs because she will simply do more academic work at boarding school than if she were in a public school with its large classes.
+The stretching occurs because she will do more academic work at a boarding school than in a public school with its large classes.
 Moreover, the students who attend boarding school want to be there.
-She will be surrounded by highly motivated students who want to learn.
+She will be surrounded by highly motivated students who wish to learn.

-2. Do you want her to have sports opportunities in fall, winter, and spring?
+2. Want her to have sports opportunities in fall, winter, and spring?

-It's a major difference between public and private schools.
+This is a major difference between public and private schools.
 Stories about public school budgets being cut are everywhere.
-The first things to get cut are sports, arts, and extracurricular programs.
-They are often considered extras.
-Not at a boarding school.
+The first things to get cut are sports, arts, and extracurricular programs, which are often considered extras—not at a boarding school.

 The athletics program at Woodberry Forest School is an example of what I am talking about.

 Boarding schools have long subscribed to the idea that education works best when there is a balanced approach to a child's education.
-Academics, sports, and the extracurricular activities which are part of every boarding school's program make this philosophy work very well.
+Academics, sports, and extracurricular activities are part of every boarding school's program, making this philosophy work very well.

 3. Do you want him to be with other young people who are serious about achieving something?

-Boarding schools are able to attract young people who want to learn because they have selective admissions.
-Students have to be able to meet the school's requirements before they are offered a place.
-The admissions requirements vary from school to school, as each school is a separate corporate entity with its own board and administration, and, most importantly, its own unique approach to education.
+Boarding schools can attract young people who want to learn because they have selective admissions.
+Students have to meet the school's requirements before they are offered a place.
+The admissions requirements vary from school to school, as each school is a separate corporate entity with its board and administration and, most importantly, its unique approach to education.

-4. Do you want her to develop a network of friends which she will have for life?
+4. Do you want her to develop a network of friends she will have for life?

 We adults understand the importance of networks more than ever in these tough economic times.
 Networks of friends and acquaintances who know you, understand you, and can vouch for you are one of the lasting benefits of a boarding school experience.
-When you live with your classmates 24/7, you really get to know them.
-You also appreciate them, and, even more important, learn to get along with them.
-The diverse nature of most boarding school populations these days means that your child has the potential for a network of friends which literally could stretch around the world.
+When you live with your classmates 24/7, you get to know them.
+You also appreciate them and, even more importantly, learn to get along with them.
+The diverse nature of most boarding school populations these days means your child has the potential for a network of friends that could stretch around the world.

 5. Do you want her to be taught by talented, experienced teachers who are passionate about their subject?

-Boarding schools seek out talented, experienced teachers who have first and second degrees in their subject or subjects as opposed to having a degree in education.
+Boarding schools seek out talented, experienced teachers who have first and second degrees in their subject or subjects instead of having a degree in education.
 A teacher who has majored in French and Spanish and graduated summa cum laude is the sort of teacher most boarding schools will snap up rather than the teacher who did an education degree with a couple of French courses as electives.

 'Education lite' is not what boarding schools want. his brief video from Exeter Academy explains this concept succinctly.

-Consequently, you will see schools proudly advertising the fact that 80% (or whatever the specific percentage is) of their faculty have advanced degrees.
+Consequently, you will see schools proudly advertising that 80% (or whatever the specific percentage) of their faculty have advanced degrees.

-If you have gotten this far and want to find out more about boarding schools, you are in the right place.
+You are in the right place if you have gotten this far and want to learn more about boarding schools.
 Boarding School Review offers hundreds of profiles for you to explore.
 Take the virtual tours.
 Look at the pictures.
 Then visit the schools which appeal to you.
 You will be glad that you did.

 Questions?
 Contact us on Facebook. @boardingschoolreview